alright1117/adv_defense_decoy/readme.md

 >```test_root_dir``` : **./data/FF++/raw**&nbsp; - evaluated dataset <br/>
 >```test_file_path``` : **./file/FF++_test10.txt**&nbsp; - evaluated dataset file <br/>

 If the deception flag is used, please modify Xception to XDeception and Meso to MesoDeception.
 The test_root_dir can be "./data/FF++/raw", "./data/FF++/c23", "./data/FF++/c40", "./data/DFDC", "./data/CelebDF".
-The test_file_path should correspond to test_root_dir.
+The test_file_path should be corresponding to test_root_dir.

 #### Evaluate the deceptive model under NES-PGD attack in black-box setting:
 ```bash